Substance Abuse and Dependence

 Substance Abuse is distinguished from run-of-the-mill recreational bingeing, which, while dangerous, does not qualify as a mental disorder.
 The definition of Substance Abuse requires that there be “a maladaptive pattern of substance use manifested by significant adverse consequences” in at least 1 of 4 different domains: 1.
 Driving under the influence 2.
 Other legal problems (eg, disorderly conduct, assault, etc) 3.
 Reduced performance at work or school 4.
 Problems with interpersonal relations and family life

 Substance Abuse can be the first step on a path that eventually leads to Substance Dependence.
 The threshold between the 2 is crossed when the periodic bingeing turns into continuous use and the motivation switches from pleasurable recreation to requiring the substance to function.
 Substance Dependence requires some combination of tolerance, withdrawal, and a pattern of compulsive use.
 Tolerance equates with a diminished pleasurable return—increasing quantities of the substance are necessary to achieve the desired effect.
-Trying to reduce or stop usage of the substance leads to unpleasant (and sometimes dangerous) symptoms that will compel one to start using again.
-Compulsive use creates a craving to obtain satisfaction (i.e. a hit) regardless and mindless of potential consequences.
+Trying to reduce or stop the usage of the substance leads to unpleasant (and sometimes dangerous) symptoms that will compel one to start using again.
+Compulsive use creates a craving to obtain satisfaction (i.e. a hit) regardless of and mindless of potential consequences.

 Substance addiction is a growing issue in the United States that impacts millions of people and their families.